TateTaylorOH/TateTaylorOH/_posts/2026-08-11-skyrim-extended-cut-saints-and-seducers-112-update.md

 - Fixed an issue where Sees-the-Moon's dialogue could be stuck in an endless loop.
 - Fixed an issue where several objects had duplicates placed in the same spot.
 - Fixed an issue where the player's Shadow could spawn out of bounds.
+- Fixed an issue where directional markers were visible at the barriers of the Asylum for Xbox players.
 - Fixed a number of navmesh and navigation info issues that could cause SSEEdit to generate errors.
 - Fixed a number of mesh material and collision issues.
 - Fixed a number of other minor bugs and issues.